christianwoehrle/apigateway-operator/README.md

 kubectl get crd
 ```

-Add the first api-gateway and delete it again
+Just to try it: create the first api-gateway, check that it is there and delete it again
 ```
 kubectl apply -f api-gateway.yaml